Hurstpierpoint College

-Hurstpierpoint College is a public school (English private boarding and day school), located just to the north of the village of Hurstpierpoint, West Sussex.
+Hurstpierpoint College is a public school (English private boarding and day school), located just north of the village of Hurstpierpoint, West Sussex.
 The College was founded in 1849 by Canon Nathaniel Woodard and is a member of the Woodard Corporation.

 History and overview

 The school was established in 1849 as St John's Middle School, based in Shoreham.
 Its first headmaster, Edward Clarke Lowe, had worked with Woodard at Lancing College and stayed at Hurstpierpoint for 22 years until 1872.
 The school moved to Mansion House in Hurstpierpoint and then, thanks to the local benefactors the Campion family, on 21 June 1853 made its move to the present site.
 Intended to resemble the collegiate system at Oxford and Cambridge, Nathaniel Woodard designed the College to have adjoining Inner and Outer quads and the chapel and dining hall adjacent to each other.

-The school was inspected by the Independent Schools Inspectorate in 2019.
+The school was inspected by the Independent Schools Inspectorate in 2019 and in January 2024.

 Houses

-In the early 70s the senior school comprised just seven houses, named: Eagle, Martlet, Shield, Red Cross, Chevron, Fleur de Lys and Star.
-Each house had a house master and house tutor who were also teachers within the school.
+In the early 70s, the senior school comprised just seven houses, named: Eagle, Martlet, Shield, Red Cross, Chevron, Fleur de Lys and Star.
+Each house had a housemaster and house tutor who were also teachers within the school.

-Since then, the number of senior school houses have grown in size alongside the school's expansion.
+Since then, the number of senior school houses has grown in size alongside the school's expansion.
 It now consists of 13 houses.
-6 boys houses (Star, Chevron, Crescent, Eagle, Red Cross and Woodard) and 6 girl's houses (Fleur de Lys, Wolf, Phoenix, Shield, Martlet and Pelican), with the 13th house being the co-educational day and boarding 'hall of residence', St John's House - which all students in their last year (Upper Sixth) join, whilst retaining affiliation to their former houses.
+6 boys' houses (Star, Chevron, Crescent, Eagle, Red Cross and Woodard) and 6 girls' houses (Fleur de Lys, Wolf, Phoenix, Shield, Martlet and Pelican), with the 13th house being the co-educational day and boarding 'hall of residence', St John's House - which all students in their last year (Upper Sixth) join, whilst retaining affiliation to their former houses.